JSBmanD/docs/pages/apps/retrieving-branchs-cross-platform-id.md

 Cross-Platform ID will be consistent across Branch touchpoints if we think those touchpoints are emitted by the same user.

-!!! warning "Paid Feature"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Paid Feature",
-    Cross-Platform ID is a paid product that is currently only available to Branch’s Enterprise customers.
-The methods described below are only available as part of the paid Cross-Platform ID product.
+  "body": "Cross-Platform ID is a paid product that is currently only available to Branch’s Enterprise customers.
+The methods described below are only available as part of the paid Cross-Platform ID product."
+}
+[/block]

 ## Fields